Tamil Nadu votes tomorrow: It is PM Modi versus Stalin

 He, however, has indirectly supported the BJP by welcoming the party's proposal to set up an authority for linking of rivers.

-Rajinikanth said he has been advocating for linking of rivers since the days when Atal Bihari Vajpayee was the Prime Minister.
+Rajinikanth said he has been advocating for linking of rivers since the days when Atal Bihari Vajpayee was the prime minister.
 The sharing of waters of the Cauvery River has been the source of a serious conflict between Tamil Nadu and Karnataka.

 Apart from drinking water and irrigation, the anti-Sterlite Copper smelter plant agitation and the killing of 13 protestors in police firing last May, infrastructure projects affecting the livelihood of people are some other issues that the voters are likely to take into account before casting their vote.